FSPNET/CDN/Privacy-Policy.md

 We do not use cookies or similar tracking technologies to track your activity on our Service.

 ## Use of Data
-DawoEA uses the collected data for various purposes:
+FSP Network uses the collected data for various purposes:

  - To provide and maintain our Service
  - To notify you about changes to our Service